jetbeep/ios-sdk/README.md

     public var info: Promise<NotificationInfo>
 ```

-`NotificationInfo` - contains all things that you needed, in general, to show notification for user
+`NotificationInfo` contains all the necessary information to show a notification to the user.

 ```swift
     public let id: String - auto generated